Cancelled Or Canceled – British vs. American English

 • I’m cancelling my plans due to unexpected circumstances.

-• The university considered cancelling/cancelling the seminar.
+• The university considered canceling/cancelling the seminar.

-“Cancelled” or “cancelled” as a noun
+“Cancelled” or “canceled” as a noun

 The word “cancellation” refers to the noun form of the verb “cancel.”
 “Cancellation” with double “l” is in British and American English the standard spelling.
 “Cancelation” with a single “l” can be used in American English but is urged to be avoided.